pprunty/pprunty.github.io/posts/--06-claude.md

 ---
 title: "The Rise of Claude: Anthropic's Latest Large Language Model is Here to Stay"
-date: "2024-06-30"
+date: "2024-07-26"
 image: "/images/articles/claude/claude.WEBP"
 description: "Exploring the capabilities and impact of Anthropic's newest Large Language Model."
 artwork: "Anthropic"
 ---

 It's sometimes easier to show rather than tell, so here is [claude.ai](https://claude.ai), Anthropic A.I's latest Large Language Model (LLM).
-Claude Sonnet 3.5 is similar to ChatGPT, however, offers subtle differences in user experience and performance that leave a lasting impression.
+Claude Sonnet 3.5 offers subtle differences in user experience and performance compared to OpenAI's ChatGPT that leave a lasting impression.

 ## Anthropic's Origins